kencyke/preact-tsc-template/README.md

-# Preact TypeScript starter project
+# preact-tsc-template

 ## Documentation

--   This is a TypeScript version of the default template for [preact-cli](https://github.com/developit/preact-cli).
+-   This is a forked version of typescript template for [preact-cli](https://github.com/developit/preact-cli).
 -   [For Preact](https://preactjs.com/): General information about how to work with Preact, not specific to this template